Byson94/KorvaqScrip/README.md

 # KorvaqScrip Documentation

 ## Introduction
 **KorvaqScrip** is a programming language designed to be simple to learn and easy to use due to its straightforward syntax.
 It allows users to write clear and concise code while supporting essential programming constructs and data types.
+"KorvaqScrip" uses the ".kq" file extension.

 **NOTE:** In this documentation we have also added features that are under testing and development so some of the codes in this documentation wouldnt work!